Certificate of Sponsorship (COS)

 Best Practices for Certificate of Sponsorship Management

-Internal Systems and Processes Establish Clear Procedures
+Internal Systems and Processes Set Up Procedures

 • Create detailed workflows for CoS applications and assignments